A1 · BeginnerEnglish

 Past Simple (Irregular verbs)

-About 3 min read 30 vocabulary words
+By the flumi team About 4 min read 30 vocabulary wordsPractice exercises

-Past simple – irregular verbs
+Past Simple – irregular verbs

 1. What are irregular verbs?